EvenLegion/Helix/apps/arbiter/docs/event-commands.md

    - Provide a `name` to create a new channel with copied permissions from the main event channel.

 Notes:
-- The bot groups all added channels under one “root” event.
+- All added channels are grouped under one “root” event.
+A single review will cover everyone.
-- The bot copies permission overwrites from the main channel and matches channel type (voice vs stage) when creating a new one.
+- When creating a new channel: the bot copies permission overwrites from the first (main) channel and matches channel type (voice vs stage).
 - You can’t add a channel that’s already tracked by a different event.
 - If the bot lacks "Manage Channels", creation will fail—attach an existing channel instead.